Who is Dean Plocher, the new Missouri House majority leader?

 “A judge interprets the law, and sometimes that means you’re doing something that you disagree with, because it’s not your job to agree or disagree with the law.
 Your job is to interpret the law,” he said.
 “But as a legislator, you’re writing the law.”

-That spring, the Kansas City Star revealed Diehl had been sending sexually charged text messages to a 19-year-old House intern, forcing him to resign in disgrace.
+That spring, the Kansas City Star revealed Diehl had been sending sexually charged text messages to a 19-year-old House intern, forcing Diehl to resign in disgrace.

 With the seat vacant, Plocher threw his hat in the ring, eventually winning a special election that November.